- College Fees

 Academic scholarships are open to students in Year 7 to Year 13.

-Drama Scholarships are offered to students who demonstrate a commitment to, passion for, and who have outstanding achievement in Drama and Theatre Arts.
-Students are expected to excel in one or more of the following focus areas in Drama and Theatre Arts: Performer, Creator, Leader.
-Students can apply for a performance-based Drama scholarship, with a focus on performing, directing, and/or creating, or a technical Drama scholarship, with a focus on design, stagecraft, and/or technical theatre.
+Theatre Scholarships are offered to students who demonstrate a commitment to, passion for, and who have outstanding achievement in Drama and Theatre Arts.
+Students are expected to excel in one or more of the following focus areas in Drama and Theatre Arts: Performer, Creator, and Leader.
+Students can apply for a performance-based Theatre scholarship, with a focus on performing, directing, and/or creating, or a technical Theatre scholarship, with a focus on design, stagecraft, and/or technical theatre.